 This is the first on a series on the FetchTV box.
-The first thing to understand is that fetch is both extremely modern and revolutionary in it’s features and integration.
+Fetch is both extremely modern and revolutionary in it’s features and integration.
 It actually allows the user to easily control most modern televisions and the fetch box through the one remote.
 It also makes using Netflix, Stan, Youtube and a variety of pay TV services very easy and cost effective.

 What it assumes is that you have a signal of greater than 50dB and an MER of greater than 24dB, BER of greater than 1e-04.
 This means that by default many fetch customers do not have the recommended minimum television signals as per the myswitch recommendations.
 Most televisions and even some recorders will work off weaker signals (the fetch may not).